yemisprojects/eks-infra/README.md

 ## Verify Karpenter installation

-Due to the number of addon components installed, it is expected the cluster will scaler up to more than two nodes.
-If there are any errors, run the command below to confirm there are no errors in the karpenter logs.
+Due to the number of cluster addons installed such as grafana, argoCD it is expected the cluster will scale up to more than two nodes.
+Run the command below to verify successfull installation and that there are no errors in the karpenter logs.
 ```sh
 kubectl logs -f -n karpenter -l app.kubernetes.io/name=karpenter -c controller
 ```